If there is one thing I am asked time and time again it’s how does someone new to copywriting find work.

 If that means picking up the phone, Skyping or shooting off an email to a potential client, this time old method works.

-Nowadays of course a simple Facebook ad can work just as well, but you still need to craft that sales message for the Facebook ad…and ads cost money…a lot when not done properly.
+Nowadays a simple Facebook ad can work just as well, but you still need to craft that sales message for the Facebook ad…and ads cost money…a lot when not done properly.

 You might feel a little uncomfortable at first, but the more you do the better you get.